HydroBlockchain/hydro-staking/README.md

 ## Reward Rate Calculation
 Rewards are calculated and are directly impacted by the below attributes :
-- Number of tokens
+- Annualized yield of 7%-12% depending on number of stakers and amount of total staked tokens
-- Duration for which the tokens are held
--

 ## Hydro Tokeconomics
-- Total supply for Stacking : 10 Million Hydro Tokens
+- Total supply for Stacking : -----
-- Lock period : 7 days lock-up with an annualized yield of 7%
+- Lock period : 90 days lock-up with an annualized yield of 7%-12% depending on number of stakers and amount of total staked tokens
-- Rewards can be claimed at full maturity
+- Rewards can be claimed daily
-- Token holders also can unstake partial or full tokens before maturity .
-With the loss of some benefits.
+- Token holders can not unstake partial or full tokens before maturity .

 ## Risk Involved
 -  Work In Progress

 ## Staking Restrictions
 - Once the assets are staked for a certain duration,for that duration investor can't unstake them.
-## Hydro Staking Calculator
-- Work In Progress
+- Minimum amount of 222,222 Hydro required to stake.

 ## How to start staking
-- Work In Progress
+- Open ÆGIR Web Wallet.
+- Navigate to the Staking tab.
+- For Staking, use the 1st section from the Staking tab.
+- Enter the number of Hydro tokens you want to stake [Note: Minimum amount of 222,222 Hydro required to stake].
+- Click on the “Stake” button.
+- Confirm the transaction from the MetaMask popup.
+- Wait for the transaction to get successfully approved.
+- Check your staked Hydro tokens under the Overview tab.

 ## Rewards Reference
 - https://www.stakingrewards.com